-Though the specifics of your estate plan should be based on your individual circumstances and goals, there are a few key elements common to most comprehensive and effective estate plans that we can hep you with.
+Though the specifics of your estate plan should be based on your individual circumstances and goals, there are a few key elements common to most comprehensive and effective estate plans that you should understand when speaking with your estate planning lawyers.
+You may have heard phrases like "wills and trusts-" it is important that you understand what those terms mean.

 A Will.
 A will, or Last Will and Testament, is the document in which you identify how your assets are distributed after you die.
 If you die without a will, your assets will be distributed by the probate court according to Massachusetts intestacy law, which will either distribute all assets to your surviving spouse or divide among spouse, children, and other potential heirs, depending on your family situation.
 Even if this is what you actually want to happen, without a will you lose the opportunity to determine which assets go to which of these beneficiaries.
 For example, you may want your estate evenly distributed like this in terms of value, but hold certain assets that you would prefer to go directly to your children.
 With a will, you can specify that the piece of land that has been in your family for generations go directly to your children, and leave larger portion of some other asset to your spouse to even things out.
 You can also specify in your will who you want to care for your children if both you and the other parent are deceased, who you would like to be responsible for administering your estate, and authorize that person to shut down or manage your social media and other aspects of your "digital footprint."